 • AnswerThePublic and AlsoAsked for branching query structures.

-• Reddit and Quora to surface phrasing real users use.
+• Reddit and Quora to surface phrasing real users actually use.

 Example